Not Time To 'See The Winter Wonderland': N.C. Governor Says To Stay Off Roads

 Virginia Gov. Ralph Northam followed suit, declaring a state of emergency on Saturday.

-"Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts," said Northam.
+"Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts," Northam said.

-Being prepared means having up to three days worth of food on-hand and an emergency kit in your car, said North Carolina's emergency management officials on Saturday.
+Being prepared means having up to three days worth of food on hand and an emergency kit in your car, said North Carolina's emergency management officials on Saturday.

 If anyone was wondering what it looks like before a snowstorm in N.C., it wasn’t this busy before Florence. #Snowmageddon2018 pic.twitter.com/vVy5GMBhvn— Hammurabi (@PJohnWinslow) December 7, 2018